antonychiu2/jenkins-mobb-integration/README.md

 The next step is to configure Webhook for GitHub to publish events to Jenkins.
 Specifically, we want to trigger the Jenkins Job when there is a pull request to initiate the SAST Scan and trigger Mobb analyze to parse the result of the SAST scan.

 > [!NOTE]
 > GitHub must have network connectivity to your Jenkins instance in order to perform this step.
 Speak to your network administrator on setting up this connection.
-This particular sample integration was built by exposing Jenkins to the web via a secure tunnel using [Cloudflare Zerotrust Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).
+For ease of demo, this particular sample integration was built by exposing Jenkins to GitHub Cloud via a secure tunnel using [Cloudflare Zerotrust Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).

 To setup the Webhook, first go to your GitHub repository.
 Select "Settings" -> "Webhooks".